Treehouse Support Elements

-This is how you attach your platform to the tree!
+How professionals attach their platform to the tree!

 - Maximum load due to storm, snow, party guests